hencollins/hencollins/README.md

 ## Tools and tech

- - Python, pytorch, scikit-learn, pandas, SQL for data sci
+ - 🐍 Python, pytorch, scikit-learn, pandas, SQL for data sci
- - Canva, Adobe Suite, Mailchimp, Klaviyo for marketing
+ - 📢 Canva, Adobe Suite, Mailchimp, Klaviyo for marketing and socials
- - Max/MSP for music/sound programming
+ - 🎛️ Max/MSP for music/sound programming
- - Java for idk what 🤷
+ - 🤷 Java for idk what

 ## A bit about me